Bad Credit? Need a Secure Credit Card?

 Rising Cost of Cyber Attacks- Recent News

+Cyber attack?
 Today 1/14/2025, according to Financial Times, Robinhood is set to pay biggest fine of more than $100 Million imposed by SEC.
 6 days ago, According to Wall Street Journal, Bayview Asset Management Entered Into a $20 Million Settlement Over Cybersecurity Weaknesses.
-In 2024, the financial sector experienced a notable increase in the cost of data breaches.
+In 2024 cyber attack, the financial sector experienced a notable increase in the cost of data breaches.
 According to IBM’s “Cost of a Data Breach Report 2024,” the average expense for financial institutions rose by approximately 3% to $6.08 million, surpassing the global average of $4.88 million.
 Given these rising costs, it’s imperative for financial institutions to invest in robust cybersecurity measures.
 One of the biggest expenses is credit monitoring provided to each affected individual, costing approximately $29 per month and often continuing for two years.
 We recommend registering for monitoring by going to: https://thecreditbureau.com/consumers The Credit Bureau Phone Number is: 800-518-1077

 Cyber Crime Statistics 2023